+Commented [CL18]: Portion of 18.28.240 B.6.b.
+(3)

-Commented [CL22]: 18.28.240 B.6.b.
+Commented [CL19]: 18.28.240 B.6.b.
 (4)

-Commented [CL23]: 18.28.240 B.6.b.
-(5)

-- d.
-For parking lots adjacent to public or private streets, if landscape islands are designed into the parking lot layout to divide continuous rows of parking stalls, the islands must be placed at minimum spacing of one for every 10 parking spaces.
-For parking areas located behind buildings or otherwise screened from public or private streets or public spaces, if landscape islands are used, islands shall be placed at a minimum of one for every 15 parking stalls. - 3.
+- Landscape islands shall be placed at the ends of each row of parking to protect parked vehicles from turning movements of other vehicles. - 7.
+The number and stature of trees shall be based on the area available in the landscape island.
+A minimum of one large stature evergreen or deciduous tree or two medium stature trees are required for every 100 square feet of landscaped island, with the remaining area to contain a combination of shrubs, living groundcover, and mulch. - 8.
 Bioretention, which includes trees, shrubs, and groundcover, may be used to meet interior parking lot landscaping requirements.
-The bioretention facility must be designed by a professional trained or certified in Low Impact Development techniques as set forth in TMC Chapter 14.30.
-All bioretention facilities must be protected by curbing to prevent vehicle damage to the facility and for public safety. - 4.
+The bioretention facility must be designed by a professional trained or certified in Low Impact Development techniques as set forth in TMC 14.30.
+All bioretention facilities must be protected by curbing to prevent vehicle damage to the facility and for public safety. - 9.
 Vehicular Overhang. - a.
 Vehicle overhang into any landscaping area shall not exceed two feet. - b.
 No plant material greater than 12 inches in height shall be located within two feet of the curb or other protective barrier in landscape areas adjacent to parking spaces and vehicle use areas. - c.
 Raised curbs or curb stops shall be used around the landscape islands or bioretention facilities to prevent plant material from being struck by automobiles.
-Where bioretention is used, curb cuts shall be placed to allow stormwater runoff from adjacent pavements to enter the bioretention system. - 5.
-Pervious pavement shall be used, where feasible, including parking spaces and pedestrian paths. - 6.
+Where bioretention is used, curb cuts shall be placed to allow stormwater runoff from adjacent pavements to enter the bioretention system. - Pervious pavement shall be used, where feasible, adjacent to landscape areas, including parking spaces and pedestrian paths. - 11.
 Parking lot landscape design shall accommodate pedestrian circulation.